markagold1/Bluetooth-Access-Code/README.md

 BTACCESSCODE is a MATLAB and GNU Octave compatible implementation of Bluetooth's ACCESS CODE.
 The ACCESS CODE is used in the physical layer for device detection and synchronization.

+The implementation uses only primitive functions without any dependencies on MATLAB toolboxes or GNU Octave packages.
+Because of this it will likely run on most any version.
+It has been tested with MATLAB versions R2019b, R2020b, and R2022b as well as GNU Octave versions 3.8.2, 6.4.2, and 8.3.0.

 ![Sync word construction](./images/syncword.png "Construction of the sync word.")

 # Files